 - Concerned only about improving fitness (medium to long rides)?

 - Particularly training for an event?

-- Planning into getting into road racing or triathlon?
+- Planning to get into road racing or triathlon?

 - Only thinking of commuting to work/around town?

 You don’t have to worry about the UCI weight limit unless you plan to take part in some road racing competition.

 If you’re looking for a high-performance bike that’s lightweight and durable, check out our list of the best carbon road bikes.

 Bike frames today are made of one or a combo of these four materials: steel, aluminum, titanium, and carbon fiber (carbon).
 The frame weight matters a lot while building a light bike.
 Check out their differences below.